circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ## **`jobs`**

-A run is comprised of 1 or more named jobs.
-These jobs are specified in the `jobs` map.
+A run is comprised of one or more named jobs.
+Jobs are specified in the `jobs` map.
 The name of the job is the key in the map, and the value is a map describing the job.